 Every breed has a national specialty – a large, widely attended annual show in which only dogs of that breed are permitted to be shown.
 Depending on a breed’s popularity, some national specialties can be week-long events, encompassing not just conformation, but often Obedience, Rally, Agility, breed-specific performance events such as Lure Coursing for Sighthounds or Field Trials for Sporting dogs, and a host of social events, including ice breakers and dinners.

-Most clubs post information about their national specialty on their website, along with a comprehensive schedule.
-If your breeder is active in the sport, chances are she will attend this show; while you don’t want to monopolize all her time, see if you can dedicate some time to watching a segment of the show together, so you can pick her brain about handling, presenting, grooming and general breed knowledge.
+Most clubs post information about their national specialty on their websites, along with a comprehensive schedule.
+If your breeder is active in the sport, chances are they will attend this show; while you don’t want to monopolize all their time, see if you can dedicate some time to watching a segment of the show together, so you can pick their brain about handling, presenting, grooming, and general breed knowledge.

 If there’s one truism in dog shows, as in life, it’s that things are always changing.
-Keep in touch with your breeder and let her know how your dog is developing.
+Keep in touch with your breeder and let them know how your dog is developing.
 Some lines mature early; others, not until four or even five years of age.
-Listen to what your breeder says about the best time to show your dog, and whether he is competitive.
+Listen to what your breeder says about the best time to show your dog, and whether your dog is competitive.

-Insist on complete candor from your breeder – and in turn, be willing to acknowledge things you might otherwise not be happy to hear.
+Ask for complete candor from your breeder.
+In turn, be willing to acknowledge things you might otherwise not be happy to hear.
 An ugly-duckling puppy can very well transform into a beautiful swan, but the opposite happens, too.
-Breeders aren’t issued crystal balls, and it’s quite possible that your once-promising show prospect might fizzle out with time.
+Breeders don’t have crystal balls, and it’s quite possible that your once-promising show prospect might fizzle out with time.

 No matter what you do, remember that winning shouldn’t be your main goal: Instead, it’s having a positive, enjoyable experience for both you and your dog.
 After all, even the fanciest ribbons fade with time, but memories are forever.

-If conformation isn’t for you, there are many other ways to bond with and socialize your dog, including over a dozen other dog sports, from Obedience to Agility.
-There are also official competitions that let your puppy show off the skills needed for doing the job his breed was created to do, from Field Trials for Sporting dogs to Lure Coursing competitions for Sighthounds.
-Even if your breeder isn’t actively involved in competitions such as, say, Scent Work or Flyball, she can point you to people who are.
+If Conformation isn’t for you, there are many other ways to bond with and socialize your dog, including over a dozen other dog sports, from Obedience to Agility.
+There are also official competitions that let your puppy show off the skills needed for doing the job their breed was created to do.
+Even if your breeder isn’t actively involved in competitions such as, say, Scent Work or Flyball, they can point you to people who are.
 The goal, as with anything with your dog, is to have fun and continue building your lifelong bond.